uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/content/webjars.md

 your browser by using URLs like the following:
 `/resource-server/webjars/uportal__content-carousel/1.6.0/dist/content-carousel.js`.

-In this exable, `/uportal__content-carousel/1.6.0/dist/content-carousel.js` is the complete path to the `content-carousel.js` file within the webjar.
+In this example, `/uportal__content-carousel/1.6.0/dist/content-carousel.js` is the complete path to the `content-carousel.js` file within the webjar.